Galapagos Islands - Best Time - Cost

 Seymour Norte (Google Maps)

 The little island is located directly north of Baltra.
 It’s a birders paradise to spot blue-footed booby colonies and frigate birds.
 Marine and land iguana call this island their home as well.
-The Seymour Channel is an excellent spot for diving and snorkelling.
+The Seymour Channel is an excellent spot for diving and snorkeling.
 All marine life occurs here; hammerhead sharks, Galapagos sharks, black- and white tip reef sharks, sea lions, turtles, rays, barracudas.
 An utterly amazing spot not to be missed.

 Pinzon Island (Google Maps)